GabrielBarros36/personal/content/_index.md

 ---

 ### Currently
 I'm an intern at Netflix in the Video Algorithms Systems team.

-I just finished my 3rd year studying Math and CS at Florida State University, and I'm looking for interesting things to work on - if you have any ideas please reach out!
+I just finished my 3rd year studying Math and CS at Florida State University, and I'm looking for interesting ideas to work on - please reach out!

 ### Contact